-- a. 🗌 0.0% to 15% (6 points)
+a. [ 0.0% to 15% (6 points)

-- b.
-15.1% to 20% (3 points)
+b. [ 15.1% to 20% (3 points)

-- c.
-20.1% to 25% (2 points)
+c 20.1% to 25% (2 points)

-- d.
-25.1% to 30% (1 point)
+d. [ 25.1% to 30% (1 point)

-BUILDING CHARACTERISTICS
+BUILDING ( CHARACTERISTICS

 6. Building Characteristics

-Universal Design
+Universal De sign

-A. Universal Design (3 points)

-The project will incorporate Universal Design Features.
-A Universal Design unit is a unit that includes all Minimum Essential Universal Design Features, along with eight Optional Features for units in a new construction or adaptive re-use project, and four Optional Features for units in a rehabilitation project.
-Type A accessible units (as referenced in Minnesota Housing's Rental Housing Design and Construction Standards) also meet the definition of a Universal Design Unit.
+The project v Minimum Ess construction accessible un Design (3 points) vill incorporate Universal Design Features.
+A Universal Design unit is a unit that includes all sential Universal Design Features, along with eight Optional Features for units in a new or adaptive re-use project, and four Optional Features for units in a rehabilitation project.
+Type A its (as referenced in Minnesota Housing's Rental Housing Design and Construction Standards) and definition of a Universal Design Unit.
 Select one:

-a.
-An elevator building with 100% of the assisted units meeting the definition of a Universal Design Unit (3 points)
+a An elevator building with 100% of the assisted units meeting the definition of a Universal Design Unit (3 points)

+Number of units:

+OR

-b.
-A non-elevator building with at least 10% of the assisted units meeting the definition of a Universal Design Unit (3 points)
+b A non-elevator building with at least 10% of the assisted units meeting the definition of a Universal Design Unit (3 points)

+Number of units:

-A list of the required Minimum Essential Universal Design and Optional Features can be found in the Universal Design Worksheet.
+of the required Minimum Essential Universal Design and Optional Features can be found in the rsal Design Worksheet.

 Smoke Free Buildings

-B. Smoke Free Buildings (1 point)
+B. Smoke Fr ree Buildings (1 point)

 1. The project will institute and maintain a written policy prohibiting smoking in all units and all common areas within the building(s) of the project.
 The written policy, submitted after selection during the due diligence process, must include procedures regarding transitioning to smoke free for existing residents and establishment of smoking areas outside of units and common areas, if applicable.
 Consequences for violating the smoke free policy are determined by the owner but must be included in the written policy.

 The project must include a non-smoking clause in the lease for every household.
-Projects awarded a point in this scoring criteria may be required to maintain the smoke free policy for the term of the LURA (1 point)
+Projects awarded a point in this scoring criteria may be required to maintain the smoke free policy for

+the term of the LURA (1 point)